 Records show that the Carson City Mint produced 12,400 dimes with no arrows in 1873.
-However, when the weight standard for the coins was changed, all of these pieces were presumably melted down and recoined into dimes with the new weight standard and arrows placed to each side of the date to denote the change.
-Apparently, a few pieces had been saved for assay purposes, and a single example from this group was retained for the mint cabinet.
+When the weight standard for the coins was changed, all of these pieces were presumably melted down to be recoined into dimes with the new weight standard and arrows placed to each side of the date.
+However, a few pieces had been saved for assay purposes, and a single example from this group was retained for the mint cabinet.

 Many years later, in 1909 a pair of gold $50 patterns were sold to future Secretary of the Treasury William Woodin.
 A furor arose since these unique patterns never should have left the Mint.
 To reverse the trade, crates of rare coins and patters were traded for the two pieces.
 Included in this group was the unique 1873-CC “no arrows” dime.
 From there, the piece was purchased by Louis Eliasberg as the final coin needed to complete his collection.

 When the Eliasberg collection was broken up and sold, the 1873-CC “No Arrows” Liberty Seated Dime realized $550,000 in 1996.
 Subsequently, the coin was sold for $632,500 in 1999, $891,250 in 2004, and finally $1,840,000 in 2012.

 - Composition: 90% Silver, 10% Copper

 - Weight: 2.49 grams